Architecture of Mali: Major cities

-Timbuktu has many adobe and mud brick buildings but the most famous is the University.
+Timbuktu is another well known city in Mali, with a recorded population of 30,000 in 2020 and it is located on the edge of the Sahara Desert and the Niger River.
+It used to be known as the place for commerce because of its accessibility for people to get too.
+The advanced supply of water from the river contributes the materials used in the buildings (such as mud bricks).
+Like Bamako, the architecture in Timbuktu has very distinguishable features.

 The masajids (mosques) of Sankore, Djinguereber, and Sidi Yahya were the centres of learning in medieval Mali and produced some of the most famous works in Africa, the Timbuktu Manuscripts.

-Timbuktu is a city in Mali with very distinguishable architecture.
 Most of the architecture present in this region is commentary on the history and evolution of human beings.
 These architectural mosques are organized in a manner referencing bodily movements.
 Common materials used in construction are natural, earthen materials that also pay homage to its ancestral presence.
 The “body acts as an organizational template for a building's interior layout.”
 Ultimately, these architectural forms are derived from an individual level but align with the cosmos, revealing an intricate spiritual system.

 Structurally speaking, the architecture has been redefined during the Sonhai reign.
 Protective, strong materials are utilized to protect the sun-brick adobe structures.